NiteshBagle123/namaste_react_2024/inception/README.md

 # Config driven UI
 - UI driven by api data structure
 - As api structure changes then UI rendered accordingly

+# React details
+- React element is object
+- When we render it to dom it become html element from react html
+- JSX --> Javascript syntax for creating react element (html/xml like syntax)
+- Tranpilation of code done by babel which is kind of cabinet of parcel
+- JSX(babel transpiles to) --> react element --> html dom element